probonopd/live-iso-boot/README.md

 Howto
 -----

-- Get a recent live ISO image, e.g., from Ubuntu or debian-live
+- Get a recent live ISO image, e.g., from Ubuntu, Fedora, or debian-live
 - Copy the image to /boot/iso
 - Run update-grub
 - Reboot and enjoy your new rescue system